dipacs/react-mvc/README.md

 ### Model
 The model is a bounch of classes which contains the data for the UI.
 DO NOT mix and match the model with the data.
 The data is what you get from your backend throught a web service.
-This is ALLWAYS a different layer and it's controller's responsibility to convert the data to model and backward.
+This is ALWAYS a different layer and it's the controller's responsibility to convert the data to model and backward.

 ### View
-The view's responsible to render the UI based on the given model, and nothing more.
+The view is responsible to render the UI based on the given model, and nothing more.
 No data conversion, no business logic.
 Just rendering based on the given model.

 ### Controller
 The controller is the glue between the View and the business logic (or webservice).
 The controller is responsible to communicate with the webserver